-6.1 Principles of risk management
+5.2 Principles of risk management

-Risk management is one of the most important internal processes in PKO Bank Polski SA as well as in the other PKO Bank Polski SA Group entities.
+Risk management is one of the most important internal processes of PKO Bank Polski SA.
 The objectives of risk management are to ensure an adequate level of security and profitability of business operations in the changing legal and economic environment.
 The level of risk plays an important role in the planning process.

-The following types of banking risk which are subject to risk management have been identified in the PKO Bank Polski SA Group: credit risk, interest rate risk, currency risk, liquidity risk, commodities prices, price risk of equity instruments, operational risk, compliance risk, business risk (including strategic risk) and reputation risk.
+The following types of banking risk which are subject to risk management have been identified in the Bank: credit risk, interest rate risk, currency risk, liquidity risk, commodities prices, price risk of equity securities, operational risk, compliance risk, business risk (including strategic risk) and reputation risk.
 Derivatives risk is a subject to a special control due to the specific characteristics of these instruments.

-Risk management in the Group is based on the following principles:
+Risk management in PKO Bank Polski SA is based on the following principles:

-- the Group manages all of the identified types of banking risk, - the risk management process is appropriate to the scale of the operations and to the materiality, scale and complexity of a given risk and tailored to new risk factors and sources on a current basis, - the risk management methods (in particular the models and their assumptions) and the risk measurement systems are tailored to the scale and complexity of the risk and verified and validated on a periodical basis, - the area of risk and debt collection remains organisationally independent of business activities, - risk management is integrated with the planning and controlling systems, - the risk level is monitored on a current basis, - the risk management process supports the pursuit of the Group's strategy in keeping with the risk management strategy, in particular with regard to the level of tolerance of the risk.
+- the Bank manages all of the identified types of banking risk, - the risk management process is appropriate to the scale of the operations and to the materiality, scale and complexity of a given risk and tailored to new risk factors and sources on a current basis, - the risk management methods (in particular the models and their assumptions) and the risk measurement systems are tailored to the scale and complexity of the risk and verified and validated on a periodical basis, - the area of risk and debt collection remains organisationally independent of business activities,

+- risk management is integrated with the planning and controlling systems, - the risk level is monitored on a current basis, - the risk management process supports the pursuit of the Bank's strategy in keeping with the risk management strategy, in particular with regard to the level of tolerance of the risk.

-The risk management process is supervised by the Supervisory Board of the Bank, which is informed on a regular basis about the risk profile of the Bank as well as of the PKO Bank Polski SA Group and about the most important activities taken in the area of risk management.
+The risk management process is supervised by the Supervisory Board of the Bank, which is informed on a regular basis about the risk profile of PKO Bank Polski SA as well as of the most important activities taken in the area of risk management.